yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <u>D200 Black Thorn</u>

+From Penang.
 The most expensive accessible cultivar now (other than Tupai King but it isn't easily accessible).
 - Obvious pumpkin shape; big and heavy usually
 - Star pattern below and remains of the black stigma sometimes
 - Bumpy orange inner stem fibre just like D160 Tekka (but unlike Tekka, easy to open)